 Most dental insurance companies have a plan or plans that include some type of orthodontic benefits.
 These benefits will often cover braces, Invisalign, and (sometimes) at-home aligners.
-But if you want more information on specific insurance providers, take a look at our specific provider guides:
+But if you want more information on specific insurance companies, take a look at our provider guides:

 - Does Delta Dental Cover Braces & Clear Aligners?